expo/expo/docs/pages/tutorial/introduction.md

 import SnackInline from '~/components/plugins/SnackInline';
 import Video from '~/components/plugins/Video';

 Welcome to Expo.
-You're about to embark on a journey building universal apps.
+You're about to embark on a journey of building universal apps.
 In this tutorial, you'll create a universal app that runs on Android, iOS, and the web; all with a single codebase.
 Let's get started!

 ## About this tutorial

-In this tutorial, you will build an app for Android, iOS, and the web that covers the following topics:
+The objective of this tutorial is to get you started with Expo and get familiar with the Expo SDK. and build an app for Android, iOS and the web.
+It covers the following topics:

 - Initializing an Expo App
 - Breaking down app layout and implementing it with flexbox